 The boundaries of a basketball court are used to determine if the ball or a player goes out of bounds.
 There are rules associated with being out of bounds as a player.
 When the ball goes out of bounds, a throw-in, or sometimes a jump ball, is used to put the ball back into play.

 Basketball Boundary Lines

 The sidelines and baselines make up the boundary lines on a basketball court.
-A player is out-of-bounds if they step on or cross the boundary lines with their feet or touch any object that is out of play.
+A player is out-of-bounds if they step on or cross the boundary lines with either foot or touch any object that is out of play.